Solo-steven/ecma-toolkit/README.md

 # ecma-parser

-toy parser for parse your js.
+A handbook for anyone want to learn about how to write a parser that can parse your javascript.